Back

 19.10.1888 Plymouth Misdemeanour (obtaining goods by false pretences after previous conviction for misdemeanour) 18 months

-30.6.1892 Devonport Obtaining goods by false pretences after a previous conviction for a similar offence 1 month hard labour
+30.6.1892 Devonport Obtaining food by false pretences after a previous conviction for a similar offence.
+6 previous convictions.
+1 month hard labour

-Firstly, if Archibald is a baker , then this must be the premises of John Simmonds, and Archibald’s aunt Elizabeth Ann Simmonds née Boyce.
+Firstly, if Archibald was a baker , then this must have been the premises of John Simmonds, and Archibald’s aunt Elizabeth Ann Simmonds née Boyce.
 This is where Archibald was working at the time of the 1871 Census, John Simmonds died in 1871 and Elizabeth Ann in 1873.
 However Archibald does not remain in this business, perhaps it was not left to him, or he may have lost money due to the activities of the appropriately named Mrs Cheetham

 By the 1881 Census Archibald is a domestic servant at Beaumont College, a Catholic establishment, situated between Egham and Old Windsor, so his fortunes seemed to have taken a down-turn.
 And in 1891 he is a servant in Richmond, lodging with the Wilder family.
 In 1901, he seems to be missing from the Census completely, yet in 1898 he was living in Mortlake, and writing to his brother Frederick, enquiring about the prospects of a job.
 He mentions that he is desperate and will not be able to pay his rent.

 Archibald never married and died in Jan quarter 1924 in Brentford district.
-He is remembered still by a living member of the family.
+He was remembered by a member of the family who died in 2010.

 Archibald was the 4th child of James Douglas and Martha Boyce.